Videotelephony: Government and law

 In the United States, videoconferencing has allowed testimony to be used for an individual who is unable or prefers not to attend the physical legal settings or would be subjected to severe psychological stress in doing so, however, there is a controversy on the use of testimony by foreign or unavailable witnesses via video transmission, regarding the violation of the Confrontation Clause of the Sixth Amendment of the U.S. Constitution.
+Videoconferencing may also be associated with a number of technical risks.

 In a military investigation in North Carolina, Afghan witnesses have testified via videoconferencing.

 In Hall County, Georgia, videoconferencing systems are used for initial court appearances.
-The systems link jails with court rooms, reducing the expenses and security risks of transporting prisoners to the courtroom.
+The systems link jails with courtrooms, reducing the expenses and security risks of transporting prisoners to the courtroom.

 The U.S. Social Security Administration (SSA), which oversees the world's largest administrative judicial system under its Office of Disability Adjudication and Review (ODAR), has made extensive use of videoconferencing to conduct hearings at remote locations.
 In Fiscal Year (FY) 2009, the U.S. Social Security Administration (SSA) conducted 86,320 videoconferenced hearings, a 55% increase over FY 2008.
 In August 2010, the SSA opened its fifth and largest videoconferencing-only National Hearing Center (NHC), in St. Louis, Missouri.
 This continues the SSA's effort to use video hearings as a means to clear its substantial hearing backlog.
 Since 2007, the SSA has also established NHCs in Albuquerque, New Mexico, Baltimore, Maryland, Falls Church, Virginia, and Chicago.

 Education

-Videoconferencing provides students with the chance to learn by participating in two-way communication forums.
+Videoconferencing has gained widespread popularity within education in recent years, particularly so following the COVID-19 Pandemic of early 2020, when much education provision moved online.
+It provides students with the chance to learn by participating in two-way communication forums.
 Because it is live, videotelephony allows teachers to access remote or otherwise isolated learners.
-Students from diverse communities and backgrounds can come together to learn about one another through practices known as telecollaboration(in foreign language education) and virtual exchange, although language barriers will continue to be present.
+Students from diverse communities and backgrounds can come together to learn about one another through practices known as telecollaboration (in foreign language education) and virtual exchange, although language barriers will continue to be present.
 Such students are able to explore, communicate, analyze, and share information and ideas with one another.